Tofutush/oc-webring/en/join.md

 ## Rules

 - Your website has to be customizable enough for you to add the navigation links.
 As long as the website allows you to link your own links, you can do it!
 If you're not sure, just join anyways and we'll see.
-  - That actually includes a lot of sites.
-MSPFA character logs are also welcome!
 - Have at least 1 OC on your website.
   - If you have exactly 1 OC, please make sure it's not just a self-introduction of yourself.
 - Character info has to be hosted on your site itself.
 Which means, a collection of Toyhouse links does not count.
 And if all you have is an art gallery that doesn't count either.